Head of Year: Mr M Nelson Student Support Officer: Mrs R Scott

-Head of Year Miss E Hobbs Student Support Officer Mrs J Jay
+Head of Year: Miss E Hobbs Student Support Officer & Pastoral Manager: Mrs D Merry

 In year 8 we help students to develop the skills they have learnt in year 7 both in the classroom and in social situations as well.
 As a team, we want to provide the safest and most productive environment possible to enable the students in our care to thrive and be the best they can be.
 We work hard to ensure that students and parents feel that they can rely on us to listen to their problems and act appropriately.
 We achieve this by encouraging openness and honesty and treating the issues of each student and parent with an open mind.
 Between us we have a wealth of experience that we use to guide us in dealing with common day to day problems and those of a more serious nature.
 We have a wide range of roles covering attendance, academic monitoring and behaviour management as well as helping students choose their option choices as they enter Key Stage 4, all of which will see us make regular contact with parents.
 We encourage and appreciate students and parents who are proactive in their own or their children’s education and understand that, we as a team have a great responsibility in ensuring the welfare of all the children in our care.

-Head of Year Mr Irrate SSO Miss J Metson
+Head of Year Mr Taylor SSO Mrs Bond/ Mrs Hardy (Fri)

 As our students mature, they become more resilient and are better equipped to understand their place in the world and have their say.
-Many are keen to take more responsibilities and have joined the Students Leadership Team.
-They undertake duties with staff or senior prefects and represent Castle View School in a wide range of events.
+This has been for everyone to see during the current climate we find ourselves in.

-Head of Year: Mr L Sullivan Student Support Officer: Mrs A Butcher
+Head of Year: Mrs Bardiaux-Stansby Student Support Officer: Mrs Jay

-During Year 10 students are formally assessed for some of the courses they are studying.
-Subject descriptions will give you further and up to date information on this.
+During Year 10 students are formally assessed.
+Subject descriptions will give you further and up to date information.

-Head of Year: Mr S Cooper Student Support Officer & Pastoral Manager: Mrs D Merry
+Head of Year: Mr I Arrate Student Support Officer: Mrs J Tyrrell

 Year 11 is one of the most important years of any student’s education.
 This is the final year in which they consolidate all the information learned over the last 3 years and enter their G.C.S.E’s.
 During this final year they have their pre-public exams in November and March and will sit final exams in the May.
 Parents will receive termly updates and can meet with staff at two PACE evenings.